• Skip to primary navigation

 Why I Love This Recipe

-I absolutely LOVE Mexican food and enchiladas are at the top of my list of things I order at Mexican restaurants.
+I absolutely love Mexican food, like my Instant Pot Mexican Style Beans and my Mexican Shredded Beef, and enchiladas are at the top of my list of things I order at Mexican restaurants.
 I also love making enchiladas at home because you can use leftover meat, make them vegetarian, make your own sauce, and add any toppings that you like.
-This sauce is from my recipe for Easy Chile Relleno Enchiladas which is another dish I love to make at home.

 How to Make Enchilada Sauce From Dried Peppers